 LearnDash is a powerful tool to sell online courses while restricting access to content.
 It works really well with MemberPress to create subscription plans that automatically give users access to different courses.

 That’s all for now.
 We hope this article helped you learn how to easily restrict WordPress pages by user role.
-You may also want to see our ultimate step by step WordPress security guide for beginners and must have WordPress plugins for business websites.
+You may also want to see our ultimate step-by-step WordPress security guide for beginners and must have WordPress plugins for business websites.